 Yes, we only train and provide referee services to boys' lacrosse games.
 If you would like to referee girls' lacrosse games then you will need to consult the Southern California Women's Lacrosse Officials website.
 While boys' and girls' lacrosse share the same name, they use a completely different set of rules which requires different training.
 The stark contrast between the two sports is similar to the differences of ice hockey and field hockey which also share the same name.

 Q: How much are membership dues to SOCALOA?

-A: Membership dues are $75 each year for adult and junior members to help offset the costs of operating SOCALOA.
-Each year members are supplied with a new hat and officiating t-shirt by SOCALOA.
+A: Membership dues are $75 each year for adult members, and $35 for junior members to help offset the costs of operating SOCALOA.
+Each new member is supplied with a SOCALOA hat and officiating t-shirt.

 Q: Where can I find more details on being a SOCALOA boys lacrosse official?

 Please consult the SOCALOA Membership Handbook for a complete guide on being a boys lacrosse official for SOCALOA.
 It includes all the details you need to know like uniform requirements, training tips and more...

 Q: Who can I contact for more information?